duyphuong13/test-api/README.md

-# User Resources
+# Get all vehicles by country - GET ALL

 GET /v2/vehicleManagement/vehicles/

 ## Description

-Get a user to access to the platform, default permission is client member
+ -

 |                                       |                                                 |
 | ------------------------------------- | ----------------------------------------------- |